Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV: On Number of Algebraic Number fields and with Prescribed Class Number

-So now, recall from Corollary \ref{7.1} that there is an infinite family of irreducible monic integer polynomials $f(x) = (x^p+c)^p-x+c$ such that $K_{f}$ is an algebraic number field of odd degree $p^2$.
-Moreover, in light of the foregoing discussion, we then also have an invariant $\textnormal{Cl}(K_{f})$ associated to each $K_{f}$ and moreover $h_{K_{f}}$ is finite.
-So now, inspired by work on class groups of number fields in arithmetic statistics and in particular by remarkable work of Ho-Shankar-Varma \cite{ho} on odd degree number fields with odd class number, we then also wish to count here the number of number fields $K_{f}$ with associated Galois group $S_{p^2}$ and with prescribed class number.
-To do so, we take great advantage of a nice theorem of Ho-Shankar-Varma [\cite{ho}, Theorem 4(a)] to then obtain the following corollary on the existence of infinitely many $S_{p^2}$-number fields $K_{f}$ with odd class number:
+So now, recall from Corollary \ref{7.1} that there is an infinite family of irreducible monic integer polynomials $f(x) = \varphi_{p,c}^n(x)-x$ such that $K_{f}=\mathbb{Q}[x]\slash (f(x))$ is a number field of odd degree $p^n$; and moreover to each $K_{f}$, we also have $\textnormal{Cl}(K_{f})$ with finite $h_{K_{f}}$.
+Now inspired by remarkable work of Ho-Shankar-Varma \cite{ho} on odd degree number fields with odd class number, we then wish to count the number of number fields $K_{f}$ induced by irreducible polynomials $f$ arising from a polynomial discrete dynamical system in Section \ref{sec2}, with associated Galois group $S_{p^{n}}$ and with prescribed $h_{K_{f}}$.
+To do so, we take great advantage of [\cite{ho}, Theorem 4] and then obtain the following corollary on the existence of infinitely many $S_{p^{n}}$-number fields $K_{f}$ with odd class number:

-\begin{cor} Assume Corollary \ref{7.1}, and let $n=p^2$ be any fixed odd integer.
-Then there exist infinitely many $S_{n}$-algebraic number fields $K_{f}$ of odd degree $n$ having odd class number.
-More precisely, we have where the implied constants depend on degree $n$ and on an arbitrary finite set $S$ of primes as given in \textnormal{\cite{ho}}. \end{cor}
+\begin{cor} Assume Corollary \ref{7.1}, and let $m=p^n$ be any fixed odd integer.
+Then there exist infinitely many $S_{m}$-algebraic number fields $K_{f}$ of odd degree $m$ having odd class number.
+More precisely, we have where the implied constants depend on degree $m$ and on an arbitrary finite set $S$ of primes given as in \textnormal{\cite{ho}}. \end{cor}

-\begin{proof} From Cor. \ref{7.1}, it follows that the family of number fields $K_{f}$ of degree $n = p^2$ is not empty.
-Now since $n$ is an odd integer, we then see that the claim follows from [\cite{ho}, Thm.
+\begin{proof} From Cor. \ref{7.1}, it follows that the family of number fields $K_{f}$ of degree $m = p^n$ is not empty.
+Now since $m$ is an odd integer, we then see that the claim follows from [\cite{ho}, Thm.
 4(a)] by setting $K_{f}=K$ as needed. \end{proof}